KidsPoint Devotional: (June Week 3)

 A note from the KidsPoint team.

-We as a team, we believe that our kids are vital to the mission of our church, as well as the future of our communities.
-We have prayed about how to invest in the future of our kids and what that looks like on a practical level.
-As you know, at the beginning of each month, we send out a newsletter for KidsPoint.
-We do this because we want to ensure that all parents are actively involved in their child’s growing relationship with God.
-As part of our vision for the new year, we want to partner with you, parents, to help incorporate more biblical practices in the daily life of our kids.
+We are so excited for all that God has in store for us this year, not only in KidsPoint but as a whole at BridgePoint.
+We believe that our kids are vital to the mission of our church, as well as the future of our communities.
+As part of our vision for this year, we want to partner with you, parents, to help incorporate more biblical practices in the daily life of our kids.
 We want to be intentional in teaching our kids how to take real ownership of their relationship with God and we believe that begins in your home.

-Starting this year, we will be sending out weekly devotions and discussion questions for you and your kids.
+Starting this year, KidsPoint is sending out weekly devotions and discussion questions for you and your kids.
 These devotions will be short but they will coincide with what your child is currently learning in KidsPoint.
 We encourage you to take some time throughout the week to sit down with your kids and discuss what God is teaching them and how they can apply it to their everyday life.
 This could be at the dinner table, in the car on the way to a sports game/practice, or even before bed.
 Our hope is that these devotions will assist you in helping foster your child’s relationship with God every day, as well as challenge them to dig deeper into their faith and in God’s word.

 We look forward to all God has in store for you and your kids as well as our entire church family!